 The opening ceremony saw a rousing parade attended by mainland officers in front of the hotel on a road cordoned off by local police to stop traffic and repel protesters.

-The agents will apparently enjoy luxury amenities, including piped in music, fine restaurant delicacies, jacuzzis and rooftop infinity pools while keeping tabs on the city below.
+The agents will apparently enjoy luxurious amenities, including piped in music, fine restaurant delicacies, jacuzzis and rooftop infinity pools while keeping tabs on the city below.
 Rooms before the renovations featured ambient moonlight designs.

-Standing in the front row of a phalanx of office towers along the harborfront, the 33-story hotel is renowned for its unobstructed, panoramic vistas of Victoria Harbor and the skylines of Hong Kong Island and Kowloon Peninsula.
+Standing in the front row of a phalanx of office towers along the harborfront, the 33-story hotel is renowned for its unobstructed, panoramic vistas of the Victoria Harbor and the skylines of Hong Kong Island and Kowloon Peninsula.

-The hotel also overlooks densely built-up residential areas and the green space of Victoria Park, the traditional starting point of the city’s pro-democracy marches and the venue of annual vigils commemorating victims of the 1989 Tiananmen Square crackdown in Beijing.
+The hotel also overlooks densely built-up residential areas and the green space of the Victoria Park, the traditional starting point of the city’s pro-democracy marches and the venue of annual vigils commemorating victims of the 1989 Tiananmen Square crackdown in Beijing.

 Between May and June this year, Asia Times’ reporters stayed in the hotel to cover the Victoria Park vigil and demonstrations in Causeway Bay, a protest hotspot.
 But they were told to leave in mid-June due to “renovation works,” when online bookings were also suspended.
 The hotel’s website was no longer accessible by press time today.

 The hotel’s owner is HKCTS Hotels Co, a property arm of the Hong Kong-listed China Travel International Investment, which is under the umbrella of the state-owned conglomerate China Tourism Group.

 Details of the conversion, including whether the hotel has been leased or sold, were not made publicly available.
 Nor has the corporate parent of the hotel’s owner released any information about the deal.